 SSL (Secure Sockets Layer) encrypts the connection between your site and its visitors.
-It protects form submissions, login data, checkout info-everything.
-It’s non-negotiable in 2025.
+It protects form submissions, login data, checkout info - everything.
+Squarespace provides free SSL certificates for every site.
+And it's almost automatic.

 - Go to your Squarespace Dashboard